virtualidentityag/vi-frontend-hub/src/fundamentals-1.md

 - What is a pull request?
 - What's the difference between Git and Github?
 - What's the Git Flow?
+- What is the .gitignore and its purpose?

 <br/>